BaoBG/Forecast-Weather-App/README.md

    - Time API: https://www.timeapi.io/swagger/index.html

 #how to use the app
-1.click "LOCATE" auto-generate LATITUDE and LONGITUDE (allow website to use your location) or fill in the LATITUDE and LONGITUDE of your location
+1. click "LOCATE" auto-generate LATITUDE and LONGITUDE (allow website to use your location) or fill in the LATITUDE and LONGITUDE of your location
 2. click "FORECAST" to access the data